aws-samples/serverless-test-samples/typescript-test-samples/schema-and-contract-testing/README.md

 Schema testing checks for changes that are not backward-compatible, such as removing elements, changing a field type or adding new mandatory elements.
 Adding optional elements is considered backward-compatible.
 If the updated schema is backward-compatible, the tests should be passing and the consumer application should be able to use the new version of the schema without issues.

-The diagram below shows an example of running the schema validation as part of a producer’s CI/CD pipeline.
-A sample unit test from the "Build" step is provided in this pattern - [Schema Diff Unit Test](tests/schema-testing.test.ts).
+The diagram below shows an example of how schema tests may run as part of a producer’s CI/CD pipeline.
+You can [view a sample schema test](tests/schema-testing.test.ts) that could be run during the "Build" step of the process.

 ![System Under Test (SUT)](img/schema_testing.png)